 We believe that all people should have access to quality art, music, performances and education regardless of age, race, sexual orientation/gender identity or financial status.

-The Village of Haverstraw is located at the widest point of the Hudson River 30 miles north of New York City.
+The Village of Haverstraw is located at the widest point of the Hudson River 30 miles north of New York City in Rockland County.
 Here, fine architecture and a walkable street network positions the Village to stand apart from its suburban neighbors as an urban enclave on the Hudson River.
 This densely populated downtown boasts a rich history and offers a wide array of opportunities for your business to take advantage of an emerging, young and multi-ethnic demographic.

 A TASTE OF OUR HISTORY

 The Town of Haverstraw was founded by Dutch settlers in 1666.
 The name is derived from the Dutch “haverstroo,” meaning “oat straw,” for oats that once grew in the area.

 Haverstraw Bay is the widest point on the Hudson River, running 3 miles across and 6 miles lengthwise from Croton Point to Stony Point.